 1963 - The Paul and Helen Sheats House, aka the Sheats-Goldstein House, 10104 Angelo View Drive, Beverly Hills CA, high above Benedict Canyon.
 Billionaire and rabid Lakers fan James Goldstein bought the house in 1972 and has restored and renovated it since.
 The house has been featured in The Big Lebowski, Bandits, Charlie's Angels Part II: Full Throttle, and many many commercials.
 2011 remodeling by architect Duncan Nicholson, formerly with Lautner's firm.

 1963 - The Marco Wolff House, 8530 Hedges Place, West Hollywood CA. Guest wing and pool added by Lautner in 1963.
 Bought by Vincent Gallo.
-Sold to Michael La Fetra, who sold it in 2008.
-The new owner put it on the market during 2009.
+Sold to Michael La Fetra.
+Sold in 2008 to Wolff Residence LLC.
+Has been for sale several times since then.

 1964 - The Reiner-Burchill Residence, aka Silvertop, 2138 Micheltorena Street, Los Angeles CA. Built ty Wally Niewiadomski.
 Originally owned by Ken Reiner, who commissioned it in 1956.
 Reiner's business got in trouble, his wife left him, and the house sat for a decade, mostly complete but still unfinished.
 Reiner never lived there.
 It was sold in 1974 to Jacklyn and Phillip Burchill.